benswift/benswift.github.io/index.md

 [Extempore](https://github.com/digego/extempore) livecoding environment.

-I'm a [Senior Lecturer](https://cecs.anu.edu.au/people/ben-swift) in the [School of Computing](https://cs.anu.edu.au/) at the Australian National University in Canberra, Australia, where I lead the [c/c/c (code/creativity/culture) studio](https://cs.anu.edu.au/code-creativity-culture/).
+I'm a [Senior Lecturer](https://cecs.anu.edu.au/people/ben-swift) in the [School of Cybernetics](https://3ainstitute.org) at the [Australian National University](https://anu.edu.au/) in Canberra, Australia, where I lead the [c/c/c (code/creativity/culture) studio](https://cs.anu.edu.au/code-creativity-culture/).
 The **c/c/c studio** is a teaching & research group which exists to open up spaces for discussion about the way that `code` is shaping flows of information/culture/humanity in today's